sc4rfurry/Neo-ProxyNinja/app/static/home.md

 ## Features

-- Web UI written in flask
 - ChromeDriver to scrape the site.
 - Stealth Profle implmented.
 - save output in txt or json format.
 - User Friendly. :D

-## ToDo
-- Proxy Checker backend implementation.
-- Optimize the workflow
-- Application Optimization
-- More bugs to fix

-## Known Issues

-- Checker tab's backend is not implemented yet.

 ## License